-Product Information:

-Content - Min of 87% urea (average 89%), minimum 250% (average 256% - 41%N) crude protein equivalent as non-protein nitrogen.

-Application:

-Feed to dairy or beef cattle.
+Product Information: Content - minimum of 87% urea, vegetable oil, minimum of 41% nitrogen, minimum 255% crude protein equivalent from non protein nitrogen.
+Application: Feed to dairy cattle to provide a source of nitrogen over an extended release period to be used by the rumen microbes to boost the synthesis of microbial protein.
 General Feeding Recommendations: Vegetable proteins provide peptides and amino acids and have shown to stimulate microbial protein production.
 All vegetable protein should not be replaced with RUMATE.
-When using RUMATE together with standard urea the combined amount of RUMATE plus urea should not exceed 225g/cow/day.
-The soluble protein of the diet should be between 32% and 38% of total crude protein.
-When other protein sources are replaced by RUMATE ensure that high quality ingredients are used to take up the space created in the diet such as a combination of: - Forage - · High starch concentrates (e.g., wheat, barley, maize meal) - High sugar concentrates (e.g., molasses) - · High fermentable fibre concentrates (e.g., citrus, soya hulls, beet pulp) - Fat Recommended Inclusion Rates: Maximum - 250g/cow/day Minimum effective rate - 10g/cow/day Beef - 50g-200g The inclusion of feed urea in a ruminant diet should be formulated by a nutritionist.
-Caution: Do not feed to ruminant animals under 3 months of age.
+When using RUMATE together with standard urea the combined amount of RUMATE plus urea should not exceed 225 g/cow/day.
+The soluble protein of the diet should be between 32 and 38% of total crude protein.
+When other protein sources are replaced by RUMATE ensure that high-quality ingredients are used to take up the space created in the diet such as a combination of: - Forage - High starch concentrates (e.g., wheat, barley, maize meal) - High sugar concentrates (e.g., molasses) - High fermentable fibre concentrates (e.g., citrus, soya hulls, beet pulp) - Fat Recommended Inclusion Rates: Maximum - 250 g/cow/day Minimum effective rate - 10 g/cow/day Beef - 50-200g The inclusion of feed urea in a ruminant diet should be formulated by a nutritionist.
+Caution:

+Do not feed to ruminant animals under 3 months of age.
 Do not feed to non-ruminant animals.
-Recommended replacement rate of other ingredients: Replace 120 grams of soybean meal with 20 grams of RUMATE.
-Packaging: 20kg bags
+Recommended replacement rate of other ingredients:

+Replace 100 grams of soybean meal with 20 grams of RUMATE.
+Replace 100 grams of rapeseed meal with 15 grams of RUMATE.
+Packaging: 20 kg bags

-Tel +353 (0)67 31590 www.agritech.ie Nenagh, Co.
+Tel +353 (0)67 31590

+www.agritech.ie

+Nenagh, Co.
 Tipperary, E45 RK11, Ireland